WayneKeenan/RaspberryPi_BTPAN_AutoConnect/README.md

 	F4:5C:89:8B:10:E8	Wayne’s MacBook Pro
 ```

-Edit `check-and-connect-bt-pan.sh` and replace the exisitng MAC address assinged to `BT_MAC_ADDR` with the one found by `hcitool scan` for your computer.
+Edit `check-and-connect-bt-pan.sh` and replace the exisitng MAC address assigned to `BT_MAC_ADDR` with the one found by `hcitool scan` for your computer.

 ```
 BT_MAC_ADDR=<Your MAc address>